SuperOfficeDocs/superoffice-docs/docs/api/sentry/plugins/tutorial-sentry-plugin-with-ext-table.md

 </Factory>
 ```

 The following code snippet is an example that uses the plugin.
-Here we attempt to retrieve the Contact information logging on with different users and outputting the list of contacts that each user can see.
+Here we attempt to retrieve the contact information logging on with different users and outputting the list of contacts that each user can see.

 [!code-csharp[CS](includes/use-custom-table-plugin.cs)]

 We have first retrieved the `TableInfo` object for the Contact table.

 Next, a `Select` object is created to retrieve data.
 The columns to be included in the selection and the order in which the results to be sorted are specified next.
 The select command is executed against the `Contact` table to retrieve the contact information.
-This is the point where our plugin comes into the picture: when we attempt to run a query against the `Contact` table, the NetServer sentry mechanism calls our sentry plugin and the plugin logic gets executed.
-With the restriction specified in the `ModifySelect` method of the plugin, any user can retrieve only the contact information where the BusinessId of which is the same as the currently logged in user’s BusinessId.
+This is the point where our plugin comes into the picture: when we attempt to run a query against the `contact` table, the NetServer sentry mechanism calls our sentry plugin and the plugin logic gets executed.
+With the restriction specified in the `ModifySelect` method of the plugin, any user can retrieve only the contact information where the `BusinessId` of which is the same as the currently logged-in user’s `BusinessId`.

 The next step is to convert the retrieved contact data into a format that can be displayed in a data grid.
 The approach taken in this example is to iterate over the retrieved `DataReader` and encapsulate those data into a custom object type called `ContactData`.
 These objects are stored in an `ArrayList`, which is set as the data source for the contact information data grid.

-The following screenshots show the results of the same query run on the contact table for two users namely *SAL0* and *P*.
+The following screenshots show the results of the same query run on the `contact` table for 2 users namely *SAL0* and *P*.

 ![06][img3]